AndersenLab/pyPipeline/README.md

 ## Other

+- [ ] Convert stats to EAV system.
 - [ ] Email Notifications
 - [ ] Copy analysis.yaml to analysis_dir
 - [ ] Add checks for required options.